PaddlePaddle/PaddleNLP/examples/few_shot/RGL/README.md

 The structure of the code:

 ```
-rgl
+├── scripts/
+│   ├── run_pet.sh  # Script for PET
+│   └── run_rgl.sh  # Script for RGL
-├── template.py # The parser for prompt template.
+├── template.py     # The parser for prompt template
-├── verbalizer.py # The mapping from labels to corresponding words.
+├── verbalizer.py   # The mapping from labels to corresponding words
-├── tokenizer.py # The tokenizer wrapeer to conduct text truncation.
+├── tokenizer.py    # The tokenizer wrapeer to conduct text truncation
 ├── utils.py        # The tools
 └── rgl.py          # The training process of RGL
 ```

 ## How to define a template